Humanity aims for constant progress; movement towards a superior standard of living.

 Inspired by the utopian novels of H.G.Wells, Huxley sought to write a book with a polar opposite prediction of the future.
 He managed it with some style, by painting an image of a cold world with numbing drugs, organised reproduction, no concept of family, and brainwashing from birth.
 While superficially a hedonistic environment, it soon becomes clear that this is no place to live: if you cannot feel pain, can you ever truly feel joy?

 Author: John Wyndham

-Set a few thousand years in the future, The Chrysalids outlines a world which is dystopian due to its inability to tolerate any difference.
-Convinced that 'normality' is key to preserving their world, the inhabitants of Labrabor set out to kill, or banish, anyone that differs from them - including those who happen to have telepathic powers.
+Set several thousand years in the future, The Chrysalids outlines a world which is dystopian due to its inability to tolerate any difference.
+Convinced that ‘normality’ is key to preserving their world, the inhabitants of Labrabor set out to kill, or banish, anyone that differs from them - including those who happen to have telepathic powers.
 With the rise of religious fundamentalism, this is another book which gave an eerie prediction of our real-life progress as a society.

 A Clockwork Orange (1962)